openframeworks/ofSite/learning/01_basics/how_to_create_slider.markdown

 .. type: howto
 ---

 Creating a GUI slider is very simple.
-You simply generate a project with the GUI add on, initialize an ofxFloatSlider and gui, draw the gui, and link the slidr to a specific variable.
+You simply generate a project with the GUI add on, initialize an ofxFloatSlider and gui, draw the gui, and link the slider to a specific variable.

 When you generate your project, include the ofxGui addon.